raptor494/JavaPlusPlus/README.md

 ## Try It Out
 This repository contains two Eclipse project folders: `JavaParser` and `Java++Parser`.
-Java++Parser depends on JavaParser, and both depend on lombok and apache-commons-text.
+Java++Parser depends on JavaParser, and both depend on lombok and apache-commons-lang3 and apache-commons-text.
+Java++Parser also depends on Argparse4j.
 Within `Java++/src/jpp/util` there is a file called `Tester.java`.
 Run this file to get a little interactive prompt session, similar to JShell, which allows you to input Java++ code and will output vanilla Java code.

 To call the parser programmatically, create an instance of `jpp.parser.JavaPlusPlusParser` by calling the constructor `JavaPlusPlusParser(CharSequence code, String filename)` and then calling the method `parseCompilationUnit()` or `parseJshellEntries()`.